 The best of both

 RedGard is easy to apply and perfectly safe to use for waterproofing the concrete backerboard underneath shower wall tile but not 100% foolproof for waterproofing a shower floor.
 Kerdi fabric, on the other hand, is a bit of a pain to hang on walls but absolutely guaranteed bulletproof for waterproofing shower floors.

 That’s exactly what I do for shower installs with great results.
 Using Kerdi for the shower floor waterproofing gives great peace of mind, and using RedGard to waterproof the cement backerboard walls saves time over hanging Kerdi throughout.

-Shower construction can seem complex and confusing at first.
+Properly waterproofing a tile shower installation can seem complicated and confusing.
 But it really just boils down to commonsense and knowledgeable installation.
-For example, don’t hold back on the questions when you’re interviewing potential shower installers.
+So don’t hold back on the questions when you’re interviewing potential shower installers.
 Ask ’em what kind of waterproofing strategies they use, and why.
-If they respond with something that’s confusing or that simply doesn’t sound right, ask ’em to explain.
+If they respond with something that’s confusing or that simply doesn’t sound right, then ask ’em to explain.

-A knowledgeable and conscientious shower installation expert should be able to clearly explain what materials they use and why.
+A knowledgeable shower installation pro should be able to very clearly explain what materials they use and why.
 A dopey sloppy installer, on the other hand, will usually fold pretty quickly under questioning.